Austria's Next Topmodel season 9

 Austria's Next Topmodel, season 9 is the ninth season of the Austrian reality television show in which a number of women compete for the title of Austria's Next Topmodel and a chance to start their career in the modelling industry.
 The series returned to an all-female cast for the first time since season 5.
 This season will be broadcast on Puls 4.

-Among with the prizes is: a contract with Vienna-based modeling agency Wiener Models, a cover of Style Up Your Life! magazine, a campaign for Leo Hillinger cosmetic, a cruise trip for two courtesy of AIDA Cruises and an Opel Corsa.
+Among with the prizes is: a contract with Vienna-based modeling agency Wiener Models, on the cover of Style Up Your Life! magazine, a campaign for Leo Hillinger cosmetic, a cruise trip for two to Gran Canaria courtesy of AIDA Cruises and an all-new Opel Corsa.

 The winner of the season was 23 year old Taibeh Ahmadi from Vienna.